If you need some travel inspiration, here are some France bucket list ideas organized by month-places I’d still like to see and travel ideas for you.

 Culturespaces, the organization that has created Carrières de Lumières in Les Baux and Ateliers des Lumières in Paris, has created another impressive sound and light show, this time in Bordeaux.
 The light show and images are projected on the walls, floors, and in the water within the 4 areas (basins) of a submarine base.

-There are four shows: the artwork of Gustav Klimt and Paul Lee; “Anitya” which tells the history of the submarine base; and “Ocean Data” which takes you on an ocean journey using digital images of data.
-The shows opened in June 2020 and was to run until January 3, 2021 but it is closed for now.
-No news yet on what’s to come.
+It opened in June 2020 and had four shows: the artwork of Gustav Klimt and Paul Lee, “Anitya”, which told the history of the submarine base, and “Ocean Data” which took you on an ocean journey using digital images of data.
+The shows were temporarily closed due to the pier Covid cases; however, it reopened again in May 2021.

 December: Christmas Markets